J. Howard Whitehouse: Biography

-He attended the Midland Institute and Mason Science College (which became the University of Birmingham), specialising at the former in literature, history and political economy.
+Whitehouse attended the Midland Institute and Mason Science College (which became the University of Birmingham), specialising at the former in literature, history and political economy.
 It was here that he first read the works of John Ruskin, of whom he became a lifelong disciple.

 In 1894, Whitehouse joined the firm of Cadbury as a clerk.
 Living in Bournville, the model village, in 1899 he founded and managed a large youth club.
 In 1901 he began a campaign to establish a national memorial to Ruskin in the village.
 Ruskin Hall, now the Bournville Centre for Visual Arts, comprised a library, museum and lecture hall.
 In the early twentieth century he acted as treasurer to Birmingham Technical Education Committee.

 Whitehouse founded the Ruskin Society of Birmingham in 1896, organising lectures by notable speakers, focused on the social questions of the day.
 Every year he organised excursions to places of Ruskinian interest, including some of England's great cathedrals.
 He founded and edited the society's influential quarterly journal, Saint George (1898–1911), managing its business affairs and eventually becoming its publisher.

 In November 1903 he was appointed secretary to the Carnegie Dunfermline Trust, resigning because of irreconcilable differences with the trustees in 1905, when he joined the university settlement, Toynbee Hall in Whitechapel, east London, as secretary.
 He took a keen interest in its education and youth work, and had lectured widely on such matters since the late 1890s.

 He worked briefly with Baden Powell and edited "The Scout", became Sub-Warden of St George's School in Harpenden and was warden of the Manchester University Settlement at Ancoats.

-In 1910 Whitehouse entered Parliament as a Liberal representing the constituency of Mid Lanark.
+In 1910 Whitehouse entered Parliament as a Liberal representing the constituency of Mid Lanarkshire.